openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 TimeSync was created by Oregon State University, Pacific Northwest Research Station, the Forest Service Department of Agriculture, and the USFS Remote Sensing Applications Center.

-From the TimeSync User manual version 3:
+From the TimeSync User manual for version 3:

     "TimeSync is an application that allows researchers and managers to characterize and quantify disturbance and landscape change by facilitating plot-level interpretation of Landsat time series stacks of imagery (a plot is commonly one Landsat pixel).
 TimeSync was created in response to research and management needs for time series visualization tools, fueled by rapid global change affecting ecosystems, major advances in remote sensing technologies and theory, and increased availability and use of remotely sensed imagery and data products..."